evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - traffic can be capture into .pcap file at the source and at the destination for later analysis.

 Future phases will send probes to non-collaborating nodes with a much reduce probing speed.
-The destination will include {{ALEXA}} top-n web sites, popular CDN, as well as random prefix from the IPv6 global routing table.
+The destination will include {{ALEXA}} top-n websites, popular CDN, as well as random prefix from the IPv6 global routing table.
 A revision of this IETF draft will describe those experiments.

 # Measurements